 Only two out of the 126 species of bats in India enjoy legal protection under Schedule I of the Wildlife Protection Act, 1972.
 Out of these two one is the Wroughton’s free- tailed bat (Otomops wroughtonii) an insectivores bat and the other is Salim Ali’s fruit bat (Latidens salimalii).
 Most of the remaining fruit bats are categorized as “Vermin’s” under Schedule V of the Wildlife Protection Act, 1972.
 Which not only means that they do not have any legal protection, but are categorized as “pests” which aides their destruction.While some fruit bats do raid orchards and damage fruits affecting the total produce of farmer, the damage caused by this is negligible considering the role they play in the ecosystem by acting as vital seed dispersers.

-Following are the initiatives being undertaken towards this objective;
+Following are the initiative being undertaken towards this objectives;

 If you would like to support this initiative and be part of this change do get in touch with us and let us know how you can contribute.